How to Stay Healthy While Traveling

 Temptations are everywhere, especially at the airport, but try to resist the urge to grab a bag of chips or M&Ms. Instead, grab almonds or fruit and don’t forget your big (reusable) bottle of water!
 Or, better yet, shop for snacks that are compact and travel well (like nuts and organic food bars) before you go so you never end up hAngry (you know, when you’re soooo hungry you get -ahem- a bit grumpy).
 Staying hydrated will help you curb your appetite and keep your energy up while traveling.
 Always opt for bottled (preferably in glass) spring water rather than fake, flavored water like Vitamin Water, which is mostly just sugar (junk food posing as healthy).
 Your body needs pure, unadulterated water to stay hydrated and healthy.

-Eating Meals “Tapas-Style”
+Eating Plant-Based, “Tapas-Style” Meals

 Cutting the Alcohol